bowornpol/NUIM-pipeline/README.md

     }
     message("  Filtered normalized pathway abundance to ", nrow(pathway_abun_for_correlation), " pathways (from ", initial_normalized_pathway_count, " initial) based on GSEA results.")
   } else {
-    message("  No GSEA results file provided.
+    message("  No GSEA results file provided or file not found.
 Proceeding with all normalized pathways for correlation.")
   }

   # Ensure all data are numeric for correlation (convert data frames to numeric)
   pathway_abun_for_correlation[] <- lapply(pathway_abun_for_correlation, as.numeric)
   metabolite_conc_filtered_by_samples[] <- lapply(metabolite_conc_filtered_by_samples, as.numeric)

-  # Determine groups to process based on metadata AND GSEA filename
+  # Determine groups to process based on metadata AND GSEA filename priority
   all_metadata_groups <- unique(metadata_filtered$class)
-  groups_to_process <- all_metadata_groups # Default: process all groups
+  groups_to_process <- all_metadata_groups # Default: process all groups from metadata

-  if (!is.null(gsea_target_group_from_filename)) { # Only if a target group was successfully extracted from GSEA filename
+  if (!is.null(gsea_target_group_from_filename)) { # If a target group was successfully extracted from GSEA filename
     if (gsea_target_group_from_filename %in% all_metadata_groups) {
       # If the GSEA target group exists in metadata, process ONLY that group
       groups_to_process <- gsea_target_group_from_filename
       message("  Restricting processing to group: '", gsea_target_group_from_filename, "' as implied by GSEA results filename.")
     } else {
       warning("  GSEA target group '", gsea_target_group_from_filename, "' (from filename) not found in metadata groups.
-Proceeding with all groups from metadata.")
+Processing all groups from metadata.")
-      # Fallback to all groups if the target group from filename isn't in metadata
+      # Fallback to all groups from metadata if the target group from filename isn't in metadata
       groups_to_process <- all_metadata_groups
     }
   } else {